-Students should apply for graduation no later than the date specified in the Graduate Catalog calendar.
+Students should apply for graduation no later than the date specified in the "Graduate College Calendar," found in the Graduate Catalog.
 All fees are payable at that time.
-Students applying for graduation after the deadline listed in the Graduate Catalog calendar are required to pay a late fee.
+Students applying for graduation after the deadline listed in the calendar are required to pay a late fee.
 At the end of the semester in which they apply for graduation, students are officially notified of any degree requirements they have not yet completed.
+Students are requested to complete a questionnaire which serves as a graduate exit survey.
 Students who do not complete all degree requirements by their anticipated graduation date are required to pay a refiling fee.